 Who is eligible for vehicle plates for disabled persons or a parking permit for disabled persons?

-The NYS Vehicle and Traffic Law defines the permanent disabilities that qualify.
+The NY State Vehicle and Traffic Law defines the permanent disabilities that qualify.
 If you have a permanent disability that qualifies, you can get vehicle plates for reserved parking from the DMV or a parking permit from your local government.
 It is illegal to park in a parking space reserved for persons with disabilities if you do not have the correct vehicle plates or parking permit.
 You can use the vehicle plates or parking permit in New York State and in most other states.

 How do I get a parking permit for persons with disabilities?